-During my down time you can often find me expanding my knowledge reading articles, studies, and pedigrees.
+During down time you can often find Cameron expanding his knowledge regarding the Dalmatian breed, reading articles, studies, and pedigrees.

 All Dalmatians not part of the "Breedback Project" are venerable to uric stones.
 As for Deafness, it affects more than 30% of the population in at least one ear, and 8% in both ears.

-It is my goal to better the breed with each generation by addressing these two health issues.
-I hope to achieve this by insuring that both parents have perfect bilateral hearing, and pairing dogs that have the ability of passing the LUA (Low Uric Acid) gene.
-Although the LUA gene is not a guarantee, I feel it is absolutely necessary to encourage it while protecting the integrity of the breed.
+It’s our goal to better the breed with each generation by addressing these two major health issues.
+All our breeding dogs are fully health tested, and the results of the dogs are made public with Orthopedic Foundation for Animals (OFA).
+We only breed dogs that have perfect bilateral hearing, and pair dogs that have the ability of passing the LUA (Low Uric Acid) gene.
+Although the LUA gene is not a guarantee, we feel it is absolutely necessary to encourage it while protecting the integrity of the breed.